How important are app store ratings, and how do they impact your bottom line?

 Reply Effect is one of the most valuable and noticeable metrics that underlines the efficiency of your Support team.
 A Support Manager’s main goal is to reply to reviews and positively affect ratings, ideally leading to users upgrading a low score to a higher one.
 The Reply Effect is just that - the share and the result of updated reviews that were worked on by the Support team.

-If the Reply Effect rises, the average app rating will increase as well.
+If the Reply Effect rises, the average app rating may increase as well.
 On the flip side, you also have an opposite metric - the No Reply Effect - which highlights rating changes for reviews that go unanswered.

 What’s the difference between App Store and Google Play average rating formulas?